r-lib/processx/inst/README.markdown

 * Start system processes in the background and find their process id.
-* Read the standard output and error, using non-blocking R connection objects.
+* Read the standard output and error, using non-blocking connections
 * Poll the standard output and error connections of a single process or multiple processes.
 * Check if a background process is running.